 What’s the Deal with the New Boston Marathon Qualifying Times?

 The most famous race in the world has officially changed the qualifying times for 2020.
 The Boston Marathon has kept the same standards for six years, but due to the increasing amount of applicants each year, new standards are set for the next registration.
 Now, is this good news at all?
-There have been loads of responses on social media regarding the new cut-off times and as you can guess, many are not positive comments.
+There have been loads of responses on social media regarding the new qualifying time and as you can guess, many are not positive comments.

-In order to run the 2019 Boston Marathon, you had to run faster than 4 minutes and 52 seconds under your age group qualifying cut-off time in your qualifying race.
+In order to run the Boston Marathon, you had to run faster than 4 minutes and 52 seconds under your age group qualifying times in your qualifying race.
 This left out 7,384 qualifiers.
 If you were one of those unfortunate cases, it surely is not the end for you!
 Many factors go into the selection size of applicants and this may fluctuate every year.
 Races must cap out the number of runners due to considerations such as the actual size of the city and available security.

-Now, cutting five more minutes off of each qualifying cut-off time in every age group makes it an even bigger struggle.
-This made many runners angry enough to make a choice to quit trying to BQ, while others used it as fire to their furnace to train even harder and get in for the 2020 race.
-The new qualifying standards look like this:
+Now, cutting five more minutes off of each qualifying time in every age group makes it an even bigger struggle.
+This made many runners angry enough to make a choice to quit trying to BQ, while others used it as fire to their furnace to train even harder and get in for the 2020 Boston Marathon.
+The new qualifying times look like this:

 |Age Group||2019 Men||2020 Men||2019 Women||2020 Women|

 Those who are not that into running probably think five minutes is no big deal, but in reality, it is cutting about twelve seconds off of each mile.
 This can be a huge deal to avid runners since marathon records are often broken only by a few minutes each race.
-It takes extremely hard work to train for a race, so it is understood why this change in the qualifying standards has to build excess anxiety in many.
+It takes extremely hard work to train for a race, so it is understood why this change in the qualifying standards for the Boston Marathon has to build excess anxiety in many.

 No Goal is Unachievable

 Since the Boston Marathon uses a rolling registration process beginning with the fastest runners in each age group, all runners should try as best as they can to get into this first group.
-Those who qualify for the race by 20 minutes or more are allowed to register on day one and are pretty much guaranteed a spot.
+Those who qualify for the race by 20 minutes or more are allowed to register on day one and are pretty much guaranteed a spot at the Boston Marathon.
 Even those who meet the standard by 10 minutes and 5 minutes can almost guarantee a spot as well.